Tracking Your Progress! Here’s How to Get on Track

 It makes your progress visible.

-You get to see how far you’ve come, which is way more motivating than relying on memory.
+You get to see how far you’ve come, which is much more motivating than relying on memory.

 It builds momentum.